c3lang/c3-web/src/content/docs/Implementation Details/specification.md

 #### Operator overloading

-`@operator` overloads may only be added to user defined types (distinct, unions, struct, enum and fault).
+`@operator` overloads may only be added to user defined types (typedef, unions, struct, enum and fault).

 ##### Indexing operator (`[]`)